yu-pri/goHome/README.md

 Private home automation on raspberry PI

 TODO:
++ show Pump and Heater state (On/Off)
++ rewrite logic on/off/auto pump and heater

 - scheduling to manage from command line
-- show Pump and Heater state (On/Off)
 - handle gobot interruption (set relay to initial state)

-- rewrite logic on/off/auto pump and heater
+- remove older data from history

 - notification sending (email/sms)
  - pump off, but heater temperature is higher
  - too cold notification